MrMagicalSoftware/openvpn-install/READ_ME_OPENVPN_DOCKER.md

 docker logs openvpn-as | grep 'Auto-generated pass'
 ```

-Open a web browser and navigate to https://DNSorIP:943/admin
+Open a web browser and navigate to https://DNSorIP:943/admin <br>
-Login with the username openvpn and the Auto-generated password located earlier
+Login with the username openvpn and the Auto-generated password located earlier <br>
-Now Active the licence
+Now Active the licence <br>
-Create a new account and import the profile
+Create a new account and import the profile <br>